Anthony-McDonald/recomeats/README.md

 # Recom-Eats #

 An AI powered food recommendation website built to solve a problem that I was having, too much different ingredients in the pantry and not knowing what to do with them.
-Throught my problem solving process I had the idea that it could be a pretty nifty project if I did it correctly and so I went to town and made what you see here.
+Throughout my problem solving process I had the idea that it could be a pretty nifty project if I did it correctly and so I went to town and made what you see here.

 ## The Home Page ##